GSA/datagov-11ty/posts/2016-05-13-data-usa-visualizing-government-data.md

 - meta
 date: '2016-05-13T15:57:44'
 date_gmt: '2016-05-13T19:57:44'
+excerpt: |-
-excerpt: '<p>Much has been written about open government data and its contribution to developing consumer applications such as Zoc Doc and Spot Crime.
-The data resources on Data.gov can also help researchers, policymakers, and planners make better informed decisions through the &hellip; <a aria-describedby="post-title-21891242" href="https://www.data.gov/meta/data-usa-visualizing-government-data/">Continued</a></p>'
+  Much has been written about open government data and its contribution to developing consumer applications such as Zoc Doc and Spot Crime.
+The data resources on Data.gov can also help researchers, policymakers, and planners make better informed decisions through the…
 featured_media: 21891272
 guid: http://www.data.gov/?p=21891242
 id: 21891242